 There is no need to panic if you find that the sloppy joe sauce is too watery.
 We can show you how to fix it with some simple advice and a little bit of chemistry.

 Sloppy joe sauce is made from the Manmwich Meal canned sauce, packs of seasoning and powdered mixture, or from one’s own secret ingredient sauces that are homemade from scratch.

-Cornstarch is used to thicken sauces and gravy when all else seems hopeless.
-Depending on how much liquid there is in the pot, start with one tablespoon and dissolve it completely in the liquid.
-Clumps of cornstarch will be found in the pot, so use the spoon to break everything up.
+If all seems hopeless, thicken your sloppy joes with cornstarch.
+Depending on how much liquid is in the pot, start with a tablespoon and stir it in the liquid.
+There will be lumps of cornstarch in the pot, so use a spoon to dissolve them all.